 - Carers UK Helpline on 0800 808 7777 (free)

 - Dementia Carers Count has a virtual carers centre that provides a range of online support and resources

 Sharing your experiences with other carers can be a great support as they understand what you're going through.
 You can also share tips and advice.

-If it's difficult for you to be able to attend regular carers groups, join one of the online forums:
+If it's difficult for you attend regular carers groups, join one of the online forums: